Alejandro-FQA/LDM/README.md

 4) run the command \
 `pyinstaller --onefile --windowed --add-data "atomic_mass.txt:." main_window.py`

-These steps create the executable `main_window` in the directory `dist/` for the current operative system (Windows or Linux).
+These steps create the executable `main_window` in the directory `dist/` for the current operative system (Windows or Linux). \
- \
- It is assumed that you previously downloaded the repository and have conda, Python and pyinstaller installed.
+It is assumed that you previously downloaded the repository and have conda, Python and pyinstaller install.

 We are happy to hear any feedback!